mawtee/How-States-Really-Respond-to-Status-Dissatisfaction/README.md

 # How-States-Really-Respond-to-Status-Dissatisfaction
 A research paper on the the material and temporal determinants of status-driven conflict in world politics.
-Code needs to be cleaned.
+Admittedly, the code is rather messy.
+I put this down to "learning on the job".
+My other, more recent projects are presented in a more polished fashion.